api3dao/oev-docs/docs/oev/overview/oev-auctioneer.md

 ## Enforced conventions

 Auctioneer enforces a few conventions.
-These are important for auction participants to understand and comply with in order to successfully participate in the auctions.
+These are important for searchers to understand and comply with in order to successfully participate in the auctions.

 ### Constants